-Whenever you’re introducing new software or even a new way of doing things into a organization, it can get bumpy.
-Employees may be reluctant to embrace change, or it simply decide they want to fight anything new and different without an ideological bent.
+Whenever you’re introducing new software or even a new way of doing things into an organization, it can get bumpy.
+Employees may be reluctant to embrace change, or they may simply decide they want to fight anything new and different without an ideological bent.
 It may be that things aren’t going as smoothly as they could, which can cause frustration, taking a hit on morale and productivity.

 The first thing you can do, of course, is select the best platform.
 When you select a great platform, you’re going to have not only the best features but also terrific customer service and a simple way of doing things that will appeal to your employees.

 However, even when you choose a great system to deliver employee training, there are some other things you can do to make the entire implementation and rollout process go as smoothly as possible.